Scroll down for links to podcasts.

 After years of developing and teaching my Business of Photography Workshop to photographers across the country at professional conferences, organizations and universities, it became more and more apparent that information about the business side of freelancing was needed as photographers found themselves navigating complex contracts, licensing agreements and more.
-I set-out to write a book in January, 2020 just as the pandemic hit and by late summer I had completed the manuscript and secured Focal Press, a division of Routledge devoted to photography books, to publish the guide.
+I set-out to write a book in January, 2020 just as the Covid pandemic hit and by late summer I had completed the manuscript and secured Focal Press, a division of Routledge devoted to photography books, to publish the guide.

 Grounded in real-life experiences and scenarios, this practical guide offers editorial, non-profit, foundation, and corporate photographers an honest and insightful approach to running a freelance photography business.